 Break-even pricing is associated with break-even analysis, which is a forecasting tool used by marketers to determine how many products must be sold before the company starts realizing a profit.
 Like the markup method, break-even pricing does not directly consider market demand when determining price.
 However, it does indicate the minimum level of demand that is needed before a product will show a profit.
 From this, the marketer can then assess whether the product can realistically achieve these levels.

 The formula for determining break-even takes into consideration both variable and fixed costs (discussed in the Pricing Decisions Tutorial) as well as price, and is calculated as follows:

-For example, assume a company operates a single-product manufacturing plant that has a total fixed cost (e.g., purchase of equipment, mortgage, etc.) per year of (US) $3,000,000 and the variable cost (e.g., raw materials, labor, electricity, etc.) is $45.00 per unit.
-If the company sells the product directly to customers for $120, it will require the company to sell 40,000 units to breakeven.
+For example, assume a company operates a single-product manufacturing plant that has a total fixed cost (e.g., purchase of equipment, commercial mortgage, etc.) per year of (US) $3 million and the variable cost (e.g., raw materials, labor, electricity, etc.) is $45.00 per unit.
+If the product is sold directly to customers for $120, it will require the company to sell 40,000 units to reach the break-even point.

-Again we must emphasize that marketers must determine whether the demand (i.e., number of units needed to breakeven) is realistically attainable.
-Simply plugging in a number for price without knowing how the market will respond to that figure means that this method has little value.
-(Note: A common mistake when performing this analysis is to report the breakeven in a monetary value such a breakeven in dollars (e.g., $40,000).
+(Note: A common mistake when performing this analysis is to report the break-even in a monetary value such a breakeven in dollars (e.g., results report $40,000 instead of 40,000 units).
 The calculation presented above is a measure of units that need to be sold.
-Clearly it is easy to turn this into a revenue breakeven analysis by multiplying the units needed by the selling price.
+Clearly, it is easy to turn this into a revenue break-even analysis by multiplying the units needed by the selling price.
 In our example, 40,000 units x $120 = $4,800,000.)